 It’s full of pretty and cute cakes that you can bake and decorate.
 There are step-by-step photos and things like cactus cakes, rainbow cakes, pineapple cakes with faces and so much more.
 I like to think that it would make a really cute gift…but we’re not in holiday season just yet (thanks the heavens!) because I’m not about that right now—too stressful.

-And what is more summer than a hamburger cake?
+What is more summer than a hamburger cake?
 It is super cute and surprisingly easy to put together.
 No crazy piping skills needed.
 I will say that it’s component heavy and a bit laborious so I wouldn’t judge you if you went the cake mix route for this one since it’s such a project.

 Vanilla Cake Layers: